 Running is a good way to work out the cardiovascular system and the muscles of the leg, but it is also very hard on your joints and bones.
-Each time your foot strikes the ground when running, it puts pressure equivalent to four to five times your body weight on your legs.
+Each time your foot strikes the ground while walking, it puts pressure equivalent to 1.5 times your body weight on your legs.
+Running increases this pressure significantly.
 Over time, that can cause damage to the bones, muscles, tendons and ligaments, especially if you have ill-fitting footwear or weak joints.

-Medial tibial stress syndrome, more commonly known as a shin splint, is characterized by pain on the tibia -- the bone on the inner part of the lower leg below the knee.
+Medial tibial stress syndrome, more commonly known as a shin splint, is characterized by pain on the tibia — the bone on the inner part of the lower leg below the knee.
 Lumps caused by shin splints are felt along the inside of the tibia, and there may be associated swelling of the leg.

-Hernias in the lower leg are caused by a weakness of the fascia -- the tissue that forms a sheath around the muscles and nerves.
+Muscle hernias in the lower leg are caused by a weakness of the fascia — the tissue that forms a sheath around the muscles and nerves.
 If the fascia is weak or defective, the muscles of the leg push through, forming a lump.

 Inflammatory diseases, such as rheumatoid arthritis and lupus can produce lumps, particularly around the knee.
 There is also the chance it could be a tumor of some kind, which in rare cases can be cancerous.

 Muscle hernias, if not painful, should not cause a problem when running, but it's best to consult a doctor to be sure.
 All other possible causes will need to be diagnosed by a doctor.
-Even if the lump is not painful, there is the possibility it could be malignant.
+Even if the lump is not painful, there is the possibility it could be malignant, or cancerous.